davidpaulius/davidpaulius.github.io/content/etcetera/about.md

 ---

 ## What/Why is David?
-I am a roboticist and computer scientist.
+_I am a roboticist and computer scientist._

 I have always been an avid learner: as a child, I was fascinated by the fields of biology, geography, and technology -- specifically airplanes, handheld electronics, and coding.
-Somehow, I ended up drawn to <i>computing</i> and <i>programming</i> despite my indecisiveness.

-What drew me to this field was the excitement I got from learning about logic and program design for problem-solving.
-At UVI, I learned that computer science is a diverse and broad field.
-I thoroughly enjoyed algorithms and machine learning at UVI, and I was curious about robotics and artificial intelligence.
+Somehow, I ended up drawn to <i>computing</i> (despite my major case of indecisiveness), as I thoroughly enjoyed learning about logic and program design for problem-solving.
+It was at UVI where I learned that computer science is a diverse field that goes beyond programming.
+My favourite courses at UVI included algorithms and machine learning.
+I was also curious about robotics and artificial intelligence.
 I credit my advisors <a href="https://www.uvi.edu/directory/faculty/marc-boumedine.html" target="_blank">Dr. Marc Boumedine</a> and <a href="https://www.linkedin.com/in/drwaynearchibald" target="_blank">Dr. Wayne Archibald</a> for motivating me to pursue my doctorate.

-I dove into the world of robotics and AI at USF, fields of which I had little to no clue about!
-I joined the Robot Perception and Action Lab (RPAL) under the supervision of <a href="https://cse.usf.edu/~yusun/" target="_blank">Dr. Yu Sun</a>.
+After completing my undergraduate studies, I dove into the world of robotics and AI, which I had little to no clue about!
+I joined the Robot Perception and Action Lab (RPAL) at USF under the supervision of <a href="https://cse.usf.edu/~yusun/" target="_blank">Dr. Yu Sun</a>.
 I graduated USF in May 2020 during the onset of the COVID-19 pandemic.
-A few months after graduating, I made the decision to move to Munich, Germany to work as a postdoctoral researcher at the Technical University of Munichh until 2021.
+A few months after graduating, I made the decision to move to Munich, Germany to work as a postdoctoral researcher at the Technical University of Munich until 2021, after which I then moved to my present appointment at Brown University.

 ---

 ## Where is David?

-Since 2021, I've been  at Brown University, where I work as a postdoctoral researcher and a member of the <a href="http://irl.cs.brown.edu/" target="_blank">Intelligent Robot Lab</a> directed by <a href="https://cs.brown.edu/~gdk/" target="_blank">Prof. George Konidaris</a>.
+I am presently affiliated with Brown University, where I work as a postdoctoral researcher and a member of the <a href="http://irl.cs.brown.edu/" target="_blank">Intelligent Robot Lab</a> directed by <a href="https://cs.brown.edu/~gdk/" target="_blank">Prof. George Konidaris</a>.

 As a postdoc, I aim to develop the skills and experiences needed to lead my own research group one day (while racking up _extra paper_ -- not the monetary kind, of course).